USDX [Kava] (USDX) Price Reaches $0.99 on Major Exchanges

-USDX [Kava] (CURRENCY:USDX) traded down 0.4% against the US dollar during the twenty-four hour period ending at 13:00 PM E.T. on November 2nd.
-USDX [Kava] has a total market capitalization of $145.53 million and $1.64 million worth of USDX [Kava] was traded on exchanges in the last 24 hours.
-One USDX [Kava] coin can currently be bought for about $0.99 or 0.00001549 BTC on major exchanges.
-During the last week, USDX [Kava] has traded 0.1% lower against the US dollar.
+USDX [Kava] (CURRENCY:USDX) traded 0.2% higher against the US dollar during the 1 day period ending at 23:00 PM ET on November 6th.
+One USDX [Kava] coin can currently be bought for $0.99 or 0.00001585 BTC on major exchanges.
+USDX [Kava] has a total market capitalization of $143.40 million and approximately $260,482.00 worth of USDX [Kava] was traded on exchanges in the last day.
+In the last seven days, USDX [Kava] has traded 0.6% lower against the US dollar.

 - Dollars (USDX) traded 6.4% higher against the dollar and now trades at $0.17 or 0.00000432 BTC.